Clinical and Experiential Learning

 In any health career, there is just no substitute for real, applicable experience.

-At New York Chiropractic College, every degree comes with the commitment that you’ll get both classroom knowledge plus applied experiences so you can practice your life’s work with conviction.
+At Northeast College of Health Sciences, every degree comes with the commitment that you’ll get both classroom knowledge plus applied experiences so you can practice your life’s work with conviction.

-EXPLORE CLINICAL AND EXPERIENTIAL LEARNING IN EACH OF THE TWO NYCC SCHOOLS:
+EXPLORE CLINICAL AND EXPERIENTIAL LEARNING AT NORTHEAST COLLEGE:

 Your program will be rooted in relevant case studies and pertinent experiences — whether you’re on campus, or online.
 Preparation for your career includes working with chiropractic in a clinical rotation, developing individualized nutrition plans, creating a comprehensive, practical Human Anatomy and Physiology curriculum, and much more.

 Doctor of Chiropractic